mlanza/ai-literacy/201/05-tools.md

 Let’s look at what that actually feels like in practice.

-**“What are the top issues mentioned in these meeting notes?”**<br>
-Drop in a Word doc, a PDF, or a plaintext export from OneNote.
-The AI reads through pages of loosely organized text and distills a bulleted list of key problems, decisions, and action items.
-Suddenly the clutter is gone, and you're left with clarity.

 **“Can you summarize this 60-page PowerPoint for an exec briefing?”**<br>
 Upload the deck as-is.
 The AI scans slide titles, notes, and content, then returns a tight 1-pager organized by themes or topics.
 No more slogging through every slide — just the narrative you need, ready to share.